 With a new puppy, you’ll have the opportunity to bond with them and grow to know their personality.
 Adopting an older dog may mean missing out on that early bonding experience.

 However, if you choose a certain breed for very specific reasons, you might be surprised by what you get with a puppy.
 Oftentimes, try as you might, a puppy may not grow into the dog you anticipated.
 Even things like hypoallergenic coats and appearance are hard to determine when you choose a new baby puppy.

 With an older dog, you’ll know exactly what you’re getting in many ways.
 You’ll know what they look like, how their fur is, and have a lot of information about their personalities, habits, social skills, and so on.
 So while you may miss out on the puppy time, you might appreciate the knowledge that comes with an older dog.

-Choosing to bring a dog into your home is an important decision, choosing the right dog for your family is essential.
-Part of your decision is choosing the age of the pooch you get.
-Each stage of a dog’s like has advantages and disadvantages, so it really comes down to what’s most important to you.
-For more info about bringing home your new BFF, read our new pet blog.
+Choosing to bring a dog into your home is an important decision, and choosing the right dog for your family is essential.
+Part of your decision is choosing the age of the pooch you're interested in.
+Each stage of a dog’s life has advantages and disadvantages, so it really comes down to what’s most important to you.

 Responsible pet parenthood means regular veterinarian visits.
-Get a pet insurance quote for your future family member today!
+Get a pet insurance policy for your future family member today!